Focused crawler

 information is important to classify Web documents.

 Another type of focused crawlers is semantic focused crawler, which makes use of domain ontologies to represent topical maps and link Web pages with relevant ontological concepts for the selection and categorization purposes.
 In addition, ontologies can be automatically updated in the crawling process.
 Dong et al. introduced such an ontology-learning-based crawler using support vector machine to update the content of ontological concepts when crawling Web Pages.

 Crawlers are also focused on page properties other than topics.
 Cho et al. study a variety of crawl prioritization policies and their effects on the link popularity of fetched pages.
 Najork and Weiner show that breadth-first crawling, starting from popular seed pages, leads to collecting large-PageRank pages early in the crawl.
 Refinements involving detection of stale (poorly maintained) pages have been reported by Eiron et al.

 A kind of semantic focused crawler, making use of the idea of reinforcement learning has been introduced by Meusel et al. using online-based classification algorithms in combination with a bandit-based selection strategy to efficiently crawl pages with markup languages like RDFa, Microformats, and Microdata.

 The performance of a focused crawler depends on the richness of links in the specific topic being searched, and focused crawling usually relies on a general web search engine for providing starting points.
 Davison presented studies on Web links and text that explain why focused crawling succeeds on broad topics; similar studies were presented by Chakrabarti et al. Seed selection can be important for focused crawlers and significantly influence the crawling efficiency.
 A whitelist strategy is to start the focus crawl from a list of high quality seed URLs and limit the crawling scope to the domains of these URLs.
-These high quality seeds should be selected based on a list of URL candidates which are accumulated over a sufficient long period of general web crawling.
+These high quality seeds should be selected based on a list of URL candidates which are accumulated over a sufficiently long period of general web crawling.
 The whitelist should be updated periodically after it is created.